open-telemetry/opentelemetry-specification/specification/trace/tracestate-probability-sampling.md

 Sampling probability is the likelihood that a span will be *kept*.
 Each participant can choose a different sampling probability for each span.
 For example, if the sampling probability is 0.25, around 25% of the spans will be kept.

 Sampling probability is valid in the range 2^-56 through 1.
+The value 56 appearing in this expression corresponds with 7 bytes of randomness (i.e., 56 bits) which are specified for W3C Trace Context Level 2 TraceIDs.
 Note that the zero value is not defined and that "never" sampling is not a form of probability sampling.

 ### Consistent Sampling Decision